luccaviccini/Py4e/README.md

 # Py4e

-This course was taken on Coursera taught by charles severance from the university of Michigan
+This course was taken on Coursera taught by Charles Severance from the University of Michigan